dianaUsyk/GithubForks/README.md

 # GithubForks
 Test app with GraphQL Github API

+1) Installing apollo-codegen

+You will have to install the apollo-codegen command globally through npm:

+npm install -g apollo-codegen

-Run "pod update" to load pods.
+2) Run "pod update" to load pods.